 Full-Size Dreadnought (All Ages)

-This guitar is a perfect introduction to the world of steel string acoustic guitars.
-Budget friendly, sturdy and built by one of the worlds best guitar brands, the Tanglewood TWCRD Crossroad is a great beginner guitar that will last many years and wont need an upgrade for a very long time.
+This guitar is a perfect introduction to the world of Dreadnought acoustic guitars.
+Budget-friendly, sturdy and built by the ever-reliable Eastcoast brand, the D1 Dreadnought Acoustic Guitar is a great beginner guitar that will last many years and won't break the bank.

 - Body shape: Dreadnought

 - Top wood: Spruce Laminate

 - Finish: Natural

 This is a very basic and affordable acoustic guitar, ideal for beginners, but one that won't look odd on stage when you turn pro - we believe in you.
 The cutaway shape offers guitarists the option of playing higher up on the fretboard - ideal for learning guitar solos.
 This also includes a pickup so you can hook it up to an amplifier or directly into an audio interface for recording your tracks.

 - Neck: Mahogany, glued-set neck for stability

 - Pickup: NanoFlex bridge pickup; Shadow Performer Tuner preamp - very reliable.